-PE will usually take place on Monday and Tuesday.
-However, please ensure your child has a full PE kit in school everyday in case there are addition sessions taking place throughout the week.
-Please ensure your child's earrings are removed specifically for PE days or ensure that your child can remove them independently.
+Autumn 1 PE will take place on Tuesday and Wednesday afternoon.
+Due to current procedures, please ensure your child comes in to school wearing their full PE on Tuesdays and Wednesdays.
+Please also ensure your child's earrings are removed specifically for PE days.
 Earrings worn, which can not be to be removed by the child, will result in a missed PE session.

 Reading at Home

-Reading books will be changed on a Monday or Tuesday each week.
+Reading books will be changed on a Wednesday each week.
 The children will receive two books per week to share with you at home.
 When reading with your child, it is important to ask your child questions about what they have read to further develop their understanding of the text.

 Reading At Home Raffle

-Every 2-3 weeks, the children will be set a topic based homework to share with you at home.
+Every 2-3 weeks, the children will be set a topic based homework on DOJO.
 This topic based homework will cover a range of subjects including English, Science, ICT, Geography, History, Art or DT.
-The children will have a set amount of weeks (usually 2-3) to complete this particular task and hand it back in.
-After the hand in date, we will then host a homework sharing lesson- in class- where children can receive peer and teacher feedback on their home learning.
+The children will have a set amount of weeks (usually 2-3) to complete this particular task and post a photo or video to their DOJO portfolio.
+Teachers will give feedback on each child's portfolio.
 We have also decided to introduce a new homework dojo for brilliant pieces of work.
 Children will not necessarily receive a dojo for each piece of homework submitted, but they will for brilliant effort and for going above and beyond.

 In addition to the topic homework, we would also like to encourage the Year 2 children to complete their Times Tables Rockstars weekly.
 We are looking at multiplication and division facts this half term, specifically 2s 5s and 10s times tables and these will be matched with Times Tables Rock Stars each week too.